Ixxy-Open-Source/contracts/agreements/govpress.md

     :   The Time Allowance is a quantity of time allocated for use in providing services under this contract.

-3. ### Proposal

-    1. Before hosting a WordPress website, dxw will provide the Initial Proposal.
-    2. The Initial Proposal will contain:

-        1. A description of the steps dxw has taken to make an initial assessment of the server capacity your website is likely to require;
-        2. A recommendation for the number and size of the instances you will need, the size of your database and your initial file storage;
-        3. Details of Overprovisioned Capacity, if any;
-        4. A statement of the support dxw will provide: Fully Managed or Partly Managed;
-        5. If Fully Managed, a description of the steps dxw has taken to make an initial assessment of the support your website will require, and thus to determining an initial Time Allowance.
-        6. If Partly Managed, an explanation of what services dxw will and will not be providing under this contract;
-        7. A breakdown of dxw's predicted monthly fees, showing separately the fees for infrastructure, support, and any other services;
-        8. A breakdown of any costs to migrate your website onto GovPress, if applicable;
-        9. Any other information that we have agreed must be recorded and agreed prior to the commencement of the Project.

-    3. The proposal dxw provides will represent our best understanding of the hosting requirements that you have, at the time it was written.
-By accepting our proposal, you indicate that you:

-        1. Agree that our recommendations are appropriate based on the information available;
-        2. Understand that the breakdown of fees in the Proposal is a predicion based on the assumptions made in the proposal;
-        3. Understand that the total fees over the life of the contract may vary according to your Service Usage and your instructions.

 4. ### The service

     1. Product Science will provide the following as part of this contract: